Olatubosun/rocksdb.docs/Creating-and-Ingesting-SST-files.md

 **Global sequence number**

 Files created using SstFileWriter have a special field in their metablock called global sequence number, when this field is used, all the keys inside this file start acting as if they have such sequence number.
 When we ingest a file, we assign a sequence number to all the keys in this file.
 Before RocksDB 5.16, RocksDB always updates this global sequence number field in the metablock of the SST file using a random write.
 From RocksDB 5.16, RocksDB enables user to choose whether to update this field via `IngestExternalFileOptions::write_global_seqno`.
-If this field is not updated during ingestion, then RocksDB uses the information in MANIFEST and table properties to deduce the global sequence number when accessing the file.
-This can be useful if the underlying file system does not support random write.
+If this field is not updated during ingestion, then RocksDB uses the information in MANIFEST to deduce the global sequence number when accessing the file.
+This can be useful if the underlying file system does not support random write or if users wish to minimize sync operations.
 If backward compatibility is the concern, set this option to true so that external SST files ingested by RocksDB 5.16 or newer can be opened by RocksDB 5.15 or older.

 ## Ingestion Behind
 Starting from 5.5, IngestExternalFile() will load a list of external SST files with ingestion behind supported, which means duplicate keys will be skipped if `ingest_behind==true`.
 In this mode we will always ingest in the bottom mode level.
 Duplicate keys in the file being ingested to be skipped rather than overwriting existing data under that key.